-The particulate deposition rate was exceeded in one of the gauges deployed during the year under review (Figure 7).
+The particulate deposition rate was exceeded in two of the gauges deployed during the year under review (Figure 7).
 There were no complaints received regarding dust impacting beyond the boundary of the property.
-Predominant winds during the first gauging period were split between northerlies and westerlies, and during the second period between west, and southwest and southeast (Appendix II).
+Predominant winds during the first gauging period were split between south westerlies and westerlies.
+During the second period this was split between south westerlies, and southeast and easterlies (Appendix II).
 Due to these variable winds, neighbouring properties cannot be discounted as potential contributors to the deposition rate.

-Figure 7 Deposition gauge results for the Katere Surface Coatings monitoring sites from July 2013 to July 2018
+Figure 7 Deposition gauge results for the Katere Surface Coatings monitoring sites from July 2014 to July 2019

 There were no off site emissions or odours noted during any inspections, and there were no complaints related to paint odours and overspray.
-It appears that the new treatment system installed on the paint shed during the 2012-2013 year has continued to be effective in preventing the odour and overspray issues that resulted in a number of complaints during previous monitoring years.
+It appears that the treatment system installed on the paint shed during the 2012-2013 year has continued to be effective in preventing the odour and overspray issues that resulted in a number of complaints during previous monitoring years.

-The results of the 2017-2018 monitoring indicate that there were no significant adverse environmental effects that occurred as a result of Katere Surface Coatings' activities.
+The results of the 2018-2019 monitoring indicate that there were no significant adverse environmental effects that occurred as a result of Katere Surface Coatings' activities.

-A tabular summary of Katere Surface Coating's compliance record for the year under review is set out in Table 8.
+A tabular summary of Katere Surface Coating's compliance record for the year under review is set out in Table 11.

-Table 8 Summary of performance for Consent 4475-2, Katere Surface Coatings Ltd discharge of emissions to air
+Table 11 Summary of performance for Consent 4475-2, Katere Surface Coatings Ltd discharge of emissions to air